datastax/csharp-driver/doc/features/graph-support/README.md

            .Build();
 ```

-## `Script` and `Fluent` APIs
+## Query Execution APIs

-There are 2 APIs that you can use to execute graph queries: `script` and `fluent`.
+There are 2 APIs that you can use to execute graph queries:

+- A `fluent`, builder-like API;
+- A Gremlin traversal **string** execution API.

-With the `script` API, you pass a Gremlin script directly in a plain C# string via `SimpleGraphStatement` objects.
-Every example on this page uses the `script` API.
+With the Gremlin traversal **string** execution API, you pass a Gremlin traversal directly in a plain C# string via `SimpleGraphStatement` objects.
+Every example on this page uses this API.

 To use the `fluent` API you must add an additional dependency to your application: the [DataStax C# Graph Extension].
 This extension pulls in the `Gremlin.Net` nuget package which is the Apache Tinkerpop GLV (Gremlin Language Variant) for the .NET platform.

 For examples and more information on the `fluent` API, please take a look at the documentation for the [DataStax C# Graph Extension].

-If your application just uses the `script` API, then it is not necessary to install any other packages besides the core driver, i.e., `CassandraCSharpDriver`.
+If your application just uses the Gremlin traversal string execution API, then it is not necessary to install any other packages besides the core driver, i.e., `CassandraCSharpDriver`.

 ## Graph options